stuycs-gh-classrooms/nxtm-p01-pd10-calvin-coolidge/README.md

 - Instance variables:
   - alive: State of a cell
   - neighborsAlive[]: Array for the states of all neighbors
+  - cellX: x coordinate of cell
+  - cellY: y coordinate of cell
 - METHODS
   - updateNeighborsAlive: Update the number of neighbors alive